-Figure 5 shows the subdomain-averaged hourly precipitation over 24 hours for the 14 forecasts and their mean, and the corresponding observations.
-The observed precipitation rates show different diurnal features for different subregions.
-As discussed earlier, the NW region that is mainly affected by propagating convective systems coming from the Rockies and somewhat by convection forced by nocturnal LLJ, the peak precipitation is found around 0000 UTC (1800 CST, Fig. 5a).
-The rate decreases steadily into the evening and reaches minimum at around 1600 UTC (1000 CST).
-The precipitation starts to pick up significantly in early afternoon (~2000 UTC or 1400 CST) and increase to the second 272 day peak at 0000 UTC.
-In the NE region (Fig. 5b), the precipitation peaks at 0600 UTC or around mid-273 night, consistent with the fact that nocturnal LLJ forcing plays the largest role in that region in this 274 season (Dai et al. 1999).
+to pick up significantly in early afternoon (~2000 UTC or 1400 CST) and increase to the second day peak at 0000 UTC.
+In the NE region (Fig. 5b), the precipitation peaks at 0600 UTC or around midnight, consistent with the fact that the nocturnal LLJ forcing plays the largest role in that region in this season (Dai et al. 1999).
 The minimum is around 1700 UTC.
-For the SW region, precipitation mostly 275 occurs in the local afternoon after 1700 UTC (noon EST) and before 0200 UTC, and the maximum 276 occurs at around 2100 UTC, due to the predominant effect of solar heating (Fig. 5d).
-For the SW 277 region, precipitation peaks around 0000 UTC or 1800 CST, due to frequent initiation of convection 278 along the dryline in western Texas in late afternoon, and subsequent eastward propagation.
-These 279 observed diurnal characteristics are reasonably well reproduced by the model (cf. black dashed and 280 solid lines in Fig. 5) although there are magnitude errors.
-For the individual cases, several of them 281 had rather weak precipitation throughout the 24 hours.
-For those that have significant amount of 282 precipitation, the general diurnal trends mostly match the mean observation.
-The cases with more 283 precipitation are often associated with favorable synoptic scale flow patterns and related forcing.
+For the SW region, precipitation mostly occurs in the local afternoon after 1700 UTC (1200 EST) and before 0200 UTC, and the maximum occurs at around 2100 UTC, due to the predominant effect of solar heating (Fig. 5d).
+For the SW region, precipitation peaks around 0000 UTC or 1800 CST, due to frequent initiation of convection along the dryline in western Texas in late afternoon, and subsequent eastward propagation.
+These observed diurnal characteristics are reasonably well reproduced by the model (cf. black dashed and solid lines in Fig. 5) although there are magnitude errors.
+For the individual cases, several of them had rather weak precipitation throughout the 24 h.
+For those that have significant amount of precipitation, the general diurnal trends mostly match the mean observation.
+The cases with more precipitation are often associated with favorable synoptic scale flow patterns and related forcing.

-284 Overall, the northern regions tend to be more affected by synoptic scale circulations (cyclones) 285 in May (especially for the NE region), and at the low levels by convergence induced by nighttime LLJ.
-286 For the southern regions, synoptic scale forcing tends to be weaker, and boundary layer thermal 287 forcing dominates, especially in the SE region.
-In the SW region, dryline dynamics play additional 288 roles.
-The fact that the mean precipitation diurnal cycles are reproduced reasonably well in the model 289 suggest that the forecasts can be used to investigate diurnal cycle-dependent forecast error growth.
-290 It is noted that the time-averaged forecast precipitation rates in the subdomains all show significant 291 precipitation (NW: 0.23, NE: 0.25, SW: 0.15, SE: 0.21 mm h-1).
+Overall, the northern regions tend to be more affected by synoptic scale circulations (cyclones) in May (especially for the NE region), and at the low levels by convergence induced by nighttime LLJ.
+For the southern regions, synoptic scale forcing tends to be weaker, and boundary layer thermal forcing dominates, especially in the SE region.
+In the SW region, dryline dynamics play additional roles.
+The fact that the mean precipitation diurnal cycles are reproduced reasonably well in the model suggest that the forecasts can be used to investigate diurnal cycle-dependent forecast error growth.
+It is noted that the time-averaged forecast precipitation rates in the subdomains all show significant precipitation (NW: 0.23, NE: 0.25, SW: 0.15, SE: 0.21 mm $h^{-1}$ ).